ixartz/Next-js-Boilerplate/README.md

 $ npm run build
 ```

-It generates an optimized production build of the boilerplate.
+It generates an optimized production build of the repository.
 To test the generated build, run:

 ```shell
 $ npm run start